 The use of authorized resources is not mandatory.
 A broad range of learning resources may be used to meet the needs of all students.

-The links below will provide you with a variety of resources that may come in handy when teaching the concept of equality.
+The links below will provide you with a variety of resources that may come in handy when teaching the concept of multiplicative thinking.

 These resources are suggestions and are meant to complement what you are already using.
 They are not necessarily aligned to Alberta Curriculum.
 These resources come from a variety of sources and are not affiliated with Alberta Education.

 The following documents could be sent home as a letter to the parent, in monthly newsletters, etc. in order to support parents in their understanding of the big ideas of Additive Thinking.
 You could send home a letter in its entirety or split it apart and send home a single question.
 It is important that parents do not see it as a tool for testing their child’s understanding but as a tool for facilitating conversation.